A change of paradigm relevant for our time

 In ETHNICGOODS we conceive a different interpretation.
 We argue that researchers have systematically overlooked the macro-historical processes of nation-state formation and the ways in which these have shaped present-day diversity and developmental outcomes, be it economic transformation, social welfare, or democracy.

-Our main goal is to explore whether considering the consequences of different nation-building strategies historical differences in state capacity proves the negative association between ethnic heterogeneity and development to be spurious.
+Our main goal is to explore whether considering the consequences of different nation-building strategies and historical differences in state capacity proves the negative association between ethnic heterogeneity and development to be spurious.
 This would provide new evidence to question the usefulness of the diversity-deficit thesis and its simplistic causality.

 We also believe that the prevailing scholarly focus on the potential drivers of either successful or failed nation-building will profit from a new and more nuanced focus on distinct varieties of nation-building, and their identitary and developmental consequences.